ajiabs/Narrasys_test/README.md

 * cd to the root project directory
 * `npm install` **NEVER use sudo for a non-global npm install!**

-Install the required Bower packages for the project, specified in the project's bower.json file:

-* cd to the root project directory
-* `bower install`

 ## Grunt Tasks

 * `grunt server`: Run project in local browser